 Participation in the Thespian Scholarship Auditions program at the International Thespian Festival is required for the following scholarships.
 Applications for these scholarships must be received by the Festival registration deadline, May 1, 2017.

-The Amy Bennett Musical Theatre Scholarship is a one-time $2,500 scholarship awarded to two graduating seniors entering a college program to major in musical theatre.
+The Amy Bennett Musical Theatre Scholarship is a one-time $2,500 scholarship awarded to a graduating senior entering a college program to major in musical theatre.

 For more information about scholarships, please contact firstname.lastname@example.org